If you’re looking for a Valentine’s Day dessert recipe, you need to check out this Easy Red Velvet Cheesecake recipe from Holly Clegg.

 This Mama’s tips when making red velvet cheesecake recipes

 To make a homemade chocolate crust, combine 1 1/4 cups crushed chocolate cookies, 1 tablespoon sugar, 1/2 teaspoon vanilla extract, and 2 tablespoons melted butter.
-Press into bottom of spring form pan and bake 350 degrees F for 10 minutes.
+Press into bottom of spring form pan or a ceramic pie pan and bake 350 degrees F for 10 minutes.
 If you’re gluten free, use gluten free chocolate cookies!

 If you don’t have time to make a homemade gluten free chocolate crust, I like Mi-Del Gluten Free Chocolate Snaps Pie Crusts.

 Double to make several Easy Red Velvet Cheesecakes ahead of time and freeze for later.
 This red velvet cheesecake recipe is ideal for Fourth of July, Memorial Day, and Labor Day picnics, barbecues, and for over the Christmas holidays.

 - 2 eggs